dfinance/docs/move_vm/modules.md

 Difference between them that module could be deployed into blockchain storage and be stored under the deployer account, while scripts exist only within one transaction and can't be deployed.

+The Move Book also has a section about [modules](https://move-book.com/chapters/module.html) in Move language.

 ## Write a module

 Let's see an example of a small module that will just add two numbers \(a and b\):